mikekasprzak/sample-deno-app/README.md

 * [deno.json](/deno.json) - The Deno configuration file.
 I wanted to show how little you actually need, so this file is bare.

 ## How do I run this?
-Install deno, checkout the code, browse to the directory, and run the following:
+Install deno, checkout the code, open a terminal and browse to the directory, and run the following:

 ```bash
 deno task run
 ```

 The first time Deno should download a few packages, then start the server.
 Open <http://localhost:8080> in your web browser to view the application.
+Push `CTRL+C` in the terminal to stop the server.